Xayah-Hina/HinaPE-Resource/README.md

-# HinaPE-Resource
-resources repo for HinaPE
+This repo stores resources used for [HinaPE](https://github.com/Xayah-Hina/HinaPE.git)